 Amsterdam, the Dutch capital city, was one of the early adopters of the smart city concept in Europe.
 Following a holistic strategy to become smarter that launched in 2009, it has become one of the leading smart cities in Europe and, in 2016, was named the European Capital of Innovation by the European Commission.

-Holistic approaches modelled on a quadruple helix concept – government, businesses, universities & research institutions, and citizens – are key to the creation of a truly smart city.
+Holistic approaches modeled on a quadruple helix concept – government, businesses, universities & research institutions, and citizens – are key to the creation of a truly smart city.
 Amsterdam realized this fact early on, adopting a bottom-up methodology based on smart growth, startups, social inclusion and quality of life.
 The city’s approach covers all of the relevant fields of action for a municipality, which can be summarized by the indicators smart economy, smart environment, smart government, smart living, smart mobility and smart people.

 The benefits of open government and open data to accelerate progress toward a smarter city are known and have also been examined by bee smart city.
 After taking a full inventory of the local records of more than thirty individual city departments, Amsterdam’s City Data project was born: a (mostly) open database including topographical and address data, land value and ownership information, healthcare data, traffic data and more.